saeloun/probot-comment-bot/README.md

 # CommentBot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Perform various actions from Issue Comments
+> A GitHub App built with [Probot](https://github.com/probot/probot)

+A Simple Comment Bot that just does one thing:
+- Checks usage of @username _A or @username _a in a Issue or PR comment
+- Remove existing assignees of the Issue/PR
+- Assign the current Issue/PR to @username

 ## Setup